leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *XY Joint Assemblies - 1*
 {: .fs-2 .text-grey-dk-000 }

+It's easier to get the parts to mate up if you give the screws some slack.

 ![XY Joint Assemblies - 2](../../../../assets/images/micron-24-xy-joint-assemblies-2.jpg)
 *XY Joint Assemblies - 2*
 {: .fs-2 .text-grey-dk-000 }